barunik/barunik.github.io/_features/04-workingpapers.md

 <br/>

-[Currency Network Risk](https://ideas.repec.org/p/arx/papers/2101.09738.html){:target="blank"} (with M.Babiak)<br/>
+[Volatility Shocks and Currency Returns](https://ideas.repec.org/p/arx/papers/2101.09738.html){:target="blank"} (with M.Babiak)<br/>
-preprint draft (May 2023)<br/>
+preprint draft (July 2025)<br/>

 **Presented at** at 2023 WFA (San Francisco), 2023 SGF Conference (Zurich), 2023 EEA-ESEM (Barcelona) <br/>

-**Abstract**: This paper identifies a new currency risk stemming from linkages between option-implied currency volatilities.
-A volatility network strategy that buys net recipients and sells net transmitters of transitory shocks to ex-ante currency volatilities generates significant excess returns.
-Net recipients are more exposed to volatility spillovers and compensate investors with higher average returns.
-In contrast, net transmitters are more resilient to volatility transmissions and offer a lower risk premium because they hedge against volatility interdependencies.
-When volatility linkages are controlled for contemporaneous correlations, the strategy is uncorrelated with popular benchmarks.
-The volatility network factor is also priced in a currency cross-section.<br/>
+**Abstract**: This paper examines how shocks to currency volatilities predict exchange rates.
+Theoretically, we develop a multi-country model where jumps in one country can influence others.
+We demonstrate that a currency’s expected excess return and volatility depend on the jump effects across all countries.
+Empirically, we document a negative cross-sectional association between the currency premia and transmitted volatility shocks to others, consistent with the theory.
+Buying the weakest and selling the strongest transmitters of strongly correlated volatility shocks resembles the carry trade.
+In contrast, a strategy based on volatility shocks that control for common correlation reflects a novel source of predictability.<br/>

 The video below illustrates the short-term currency network during the Global Financial Crisis.
 If the video does not play properly, feel free to watch it [here](https://www.google.com/url?q=https%3A%2F%2Fwww.dropbox.com%2Fs%2Fbg6uk6prpodwnuj%2FCurrency%2520Network.mp4%3Fdl%3D0&sa=D&sntz=1&usg=AFQjCNEc2H1o7Yen4A_u-iPJZ7qFZOy1PQ).